Skip to content

 The use of source and destination ISBP parameters in APIs is intended to increase the level of verification between what the application actually has (the SPB message) and what it thinks it has (the API parameters).

-During the decode, the HSM firmware is able to detect that the message is about a certificate change and perform this update and activation automatically (without the need for further action by the application). bAutoUpdateCert must be on.
+During decode the firmware of the HSM is able to detect that the message is about a certificate change and perform this update and activation automatically (without the need for further action by the application). bAutoUpdateCert must be on.

 The decoding operation does not change the message representation format.
 The message will be passed to the application as it was deciphered.